 - Discs or no discs?
 There are receivers designed specifically for those people who no longer own CDs.
 They're called "digital media receivers" (also referred to as "mechless") and they tend to offer more connectivity options than regular CD receivers at a similar price.
-Read our Digital Media Receivers Shopping Guide for more details.
+Read our Digital Media Receivers Buying Guide for more details.

 - Sound controls: Controls beyond basic bass and treble adjustments let you tailor the music to your car's acoustics.
 Even if you are the "set it and forget it" type, look for a stereo with treble, bass, and midrange controls — the ability to adjust the midrange will improve the sound of your music.
 On the other hand, if you're a "tweaker" who likes to experiment with the sound adjustments, look for a model with a more sophisticated equalizer (such as a parametric EQ), with digital signal processing (DSP), or with digital time correction — these types of sound controls give you total control over the effect of the acoustics in your vehicle.